varnish/varnish-wiki/source/content/tutorials/varnish/sample_vclTemplate.rst

   }

-Handling Request from backend
+Handling request from backend
 -----------------------------

-How varnish handles the HTTP request coming from our backends relys on the VCL we write in our backend sub routines.
+How Varnish handles the HTTP request coming from our backends relies on the VCL we write in our backend subroutines.

-The vcl_backend_response sub routine is called after the response headers are successfully retrieved from the backend.
+The vcl_backend_response subroutine is called after the response headers are successfully retrieved from the backend.

 Pausing ESI request